-Projected needs and funding sources for the Clark Regional Wastewater District are included in the District's Comprehensive General Sewer Plan (GSP), March 2001 (with amendments in June 2006 and March 2013) which incorporates the City of Ridgefield General Sewer Plan, March 2013.
+Projected needs and funding sources for the Clark Regional Wastewater District are included in the District's Comprehensive General Sewer Plan (GSP), December 2017.
 These plans have the necessary contents required by RCW 36.70A.070 (3), including inventories, forecasts and analyses of future plans and financing mechanisms.
 The District has reviewed the proposed county land use designations and determined that the plans are fully consistent with these provisions and the additional service demands which they entail.
-The District is currently in the process of updating these plans.
-This update will be reviewed for consistency with the County's Comprehensive Plan.
 Annually the District updates and adopts a six-year capital improvement program.
-The current adopted six-year program for the period of 2016-2021 is summarized in Table 6.4 below.
+The current adopted six-year program for the period of 2017-2022, is summarized in Table 6.4 below.
+The program presents figures for both capital projects, new infrastructure and capacity, and restoration and replacement (R&R) projects, which represents reinvestment in existing infrastructure.